ARTICLES OF PRACTICE (CHURCH POLITY)

 Article 12.
 Amendments

-This constitution may be amended at any quarterly meeting by vote of two-thirds of the members present, provided that the proposed amendment shall have been presented in writing at a previous quarterly meeting and provided that two notices shall have been given of such proposed amendment in connection with the regular notice of the meeting.
+This constitution may be amended at any regular meeting by vote of two-thirds of the members present, provided that the proposed amendment shall have been presented in writing at a previous regular meeting and provided that two notices shall have been given of such proposed amendment in connection with the regular notice of the meeting.

 Article 13: Dissolution and Liquidation

 In the event the corporation is dissolved and liquidated, the Board of Trustees, shall after a majority vote of the members at a business meeting, pay or make provisions for payment of assets to such organization or organizations as shall have been determined by the membership at the business meeting to have purposes most closely allied to those of this church; provided however, that the transferee organization or organizations shall be qualified tax exempt charitable organizations within the meaning of Sec 501(c)(3) and Sec 170 (b)(1)(A), other than in clauses (vii) and (viii) of the Internal Revenue Code or their successor provisions.
-Any of the property or assets not so distributed shall be disposed of by the court having jurisdiction of the dissolution and liquidation of a Pennsylvania non-profit corporation to such organization or organizations as defined above.
+Any of the property or assets not so distributed shall be distributed to the Board of Trustees of the Seventh Day Baptist Memorial Fund.